Skip to main contentSkip to main content

 Expediting Your Claim

 Professional BuilderLync documentation, prompt filing, complete damage assessment, and expert coordination all expedite claims.
 Our average claim timeline is 14-21 days from filing to approval.
-Visit our claim timeline page.
+We serve homeowners across Dunwoody, Suwanee, Nashville, and beyond.
+Review our typical insurance claim timeline for Georgia homeowners.

 Brad Strawbridge